-Trains: On this tour, you will take multiple high-speed "bullet" train journeys.
+Bullet trains: On this tour, you will take a high-speed train journey.
 You will travel in second-class soft seats with air conditioning.
 For train journeys you must ensure that you pack liquids, aerosols and gels/lotions in your hand luggage as per recent regulations.
 Passengers are not allowed to carry any aerosols over 100ml.
 Passengers are also not allowed to carry flammable gases or liquids including styling gel, compressed air or insecticides; any explosives, magnetised material, knives (including Swiss Army knives), scissors or sharp items (medication is fine).
 Bag checks are conducted randomly and any of these items may be confiscated before boarding the train (in hand luggage or main luggage).
 The National Escort will inform you of specific details prior to boarding.